blu-octopus/cse160/asgn3/README.md

-# Assignment 2
+# Assignment 3

 ## Introduction

-This assignment has a blocky capy that is animated.
+Creating a Virtual World

 ## How to Run